 Jonathan is the Managing Partner at Water Oaks Capital.
-Prior to starting Water Oaks Capital, Jonathan sourced and analyzed transaction opportunities at E2M Partners, a $600 million real estate private equity fund.
-He has served for four years as a partner and strategic advisor at a student housing developer and operator.
+Prior to starting Water Oaks Capital, Jonathan sourced and analyzed transaction opportunities at E2M Partners, a real estate private equity fund.
 Jonathan worked early in his career with the Trammell Crow Company in both its Dallas and London offices.
 Jonathan holds a B.A. from Wake Forest University and an M.B.A. from Northwestern University Kellogg School of Management.

 Zac is Director of Investor Relations at Water Oaks Capital.
 Zac has also played the same role for Verdant Frontiers, an Ethiopian, double-bottom-line, Venture Firm.
 Prior to that, Zac spent the past 12 years in the ministry, as the founding and lead pastor of Austin Bible Fellowship, which successfully merged with The Austin Stone Community Church under his leadership.
 Zac holds a B.A. from Carson-Newman University, where he led his football team to two Division II National Championship games.
 Zac also holds an M.A. from Dallas Theological Seminary.
 Zac is married to Jennie, and they have four children.

 Water Oaks Capital has developed its investing rules principally from the long-term study of renowned value investors Benjamin Graham and Warren Buffett.
 Our principal investing rules all focus on one fundamental goal: to acquire businesses and assets below their intrinsic value.

 Assets trade at odds of intrinsic value over long periods of time.
 Always buy well below intrinsic value to ensure margin of safety.